Kapendev/parin/TOUR.md

 ## Loading & Saving

-Parin provides a set of loading and saving functions inside the `parin.engine` module.
+Parin provides a set of loading and saving functions.
 These include:

 ```d
 TextureId loadTexture(IStr path);